intellij-rust/intellij-rust/doc/Features.md

 Remember, if the smart completion does not work for your particular case, you can always invoke "dumb completion" via `Alt+/`.
-It merely suggests identifiers already present in the file, but works surprisingly good.
+It merely suggests identifiers already present in the file, but works surprisingly well.

 ### Goto Class/Symbol